 Some of the issues that geriatric care managers address include:

-If you are responsible for a senior loved one, consider a geriatric care manager to help guide you through the maze of details, systems and issues that you will face.
+If you are responsible for a senior loved one, consider LivHOME’s geriatric care management program to help guide you through the maze of details, systems and issues that you will face.
 You and your senior may experience better health and less stress because of it and you will know that you have found the best services for your loved one.